datahubio/datarich-demo/README.md

   }
 />

-And just like for tables, line charts can also be made full width, check out how this same line chart looks like with the `fullWidth` property:
+And, just like with tables, line charts can also be made full width.
+Check out how this same line chart looks with the `fullWidth` property:

 <LineChart fullWidth data={
     [